kagaimiq/jielie/chips/br23/index.md

   * a portion of it is used for interrupt vector table
   * first 16k of RAM0 are occupied by a data cache when e.g. using PSRAM.
 - MaskROM: 10k
+- Memory can be expanded with the QSPI PSRAM, up to 8 MiB.
 - Additional info:
   * [I/O function map](iomap.md)
   * [Memory map](memmap.md)